YukinoKoh/ways2say/README.md

 Finally we can activate the app after providing the following information.
 - Data policy: which data to retrieve and for what? etc Need to be hosted in public URL
 - Terms of Service: what is this service offer? etc. Need to be hosted in public URL
-- The data retriever info: Legally required in EU and in this case we need to provid in the developer account page.
+- The data retriever info: Legal requirement defined in GDPR.
+Section to fill in the developer account page
 - Finally activate your app in the account page :)

 ### Optional: Train the dataset